yuvalmGS/gigaspaces-wiki-jekyll/xap97net/detailed-basic-processing-unit-container.markdown

 {% endhighlight %}

-{% lampon %} The method which has one of the attributes \ajepaaaContainerInitialized\ajepbbb or \ajepaaaContainerInitializing\ajepbbb can have zero arguments or one argument which will be injected with the managing container
+{% lampon %} The method which has one of the attributes \[ContainerInitialized\] or \[ContainerInitializing\] can have zero arguments or one argument which will be injected with the managing container

 # Creating a Space Proxy Programatically